changeofpace/VivienneVMM/README.md

 * ~ Data breakpoint events are processed as **faults** instead of **traps**.

 #### Hardware Breakpoint Manager
-* Implements **hardware breakpoints** by hooking the debug exception vector and monitoring debug register accesses.
+* Implements **hardware breakpoints** by hooking the debug exception IDT vector and monitoring debug register accesses.
 * + Faster than ept breakpoints.
-* - Susceptible to certain anti-debug detection techniques.
+* - Susceptible to certain anti-debug techniques by user mode processes in the guest.

 Ept Breakpoint Manager